dhis2/training-docs/content/android/tg_trackerprogram.md

 ![](images/tracker/image10.png)

-**_NOTE:The “+” icon is always visible unless the stage is non-repeatable and already created.(In this program Birth Details is a non-repeatable stage so the + icon is not visible)_**
+> Note: For further demonstration, you can also add events to the immunization stage and enter data within those events.

-STOP: Perform Exercise 2
+### STOP - Perform Exercise 2

 ## Other Features in the event form: